Welfare schemes for women in India: Pradhan Mantri Matritva Vandana Yojana

-Rajiv Gandhi Scheme for Empowerment of Adolescent Girls – Sabla
+Rajiv Gandhi Scheme for Empowerment of Adolescent Girls (RGSEAG)

-The Rajiv Gandhi Scheme for Empowerment of Adolescent Girls – Sabla is an initiative launched in 2012 that targets adolescent girls.
-The scheme offers a package of benefits to girls between the age group of 10 to 19.
-It is being offered initially as a pilot programme in 200 districts.
-It offers a variety of services to help young women become self-reliant, including nutritional supplementation and education, health education and services, and life skills and vocational training.
+The Rajiv Gandhi Scheme for Empowerment of Adolescent Girls (RGSEAG) is an initiative launched on 1 April 2011 to offer benefits to adolescent girls in the age group of 10 to 19.
+It was offered initially as a pilot programme in 200 districts and offers a variety of services to help young women including nutritional supplementation and education, health education and services, and life skills and vocational training.